Korean Academy of Taekwondo: School history

 In 2010, the school expanded a branch to Loveland, CO.
 Three instructors were featured in the national press about older students training in Taekwondo.

 Numerous students and instructors have served on the Colorado State Taekwondo Association board.

 Notable Firsts

 In November 2013, the school published the first ever martial arts instruction audiobook.

+In August 2014, the school held the first ever Ninja Mile themed race, where students completed martial arts challenges along the course to earn bonus time reductions.
+The race was attended by then congressman Mike Coffman who broke a board.

 In December 2017, the school became the first martial arts school in the world to secure their black belt records on the Ethereum blockchain.

+In 2019, the school released the first free and open source software that uses the K Nearest Neighbors algorithm to automatically group tournament competitors into fair divisions and then generates various styles of brackets for those divisions.